jodyphelan/tb-ml/README.md

 ## New containers

-`tb-ml` was designed with maximum flexibility in line.
+`tb-ml` was designed with maximum flexibility in mind.
 New containers only need to adhere to the following rules:

 * Any output that should be added to the final report should be printed to `STDOUT`.